Skip to main content

 Does the description clearly state what the tool does and how it differs from similar tools?

-Explicitly states the purpose: get details of a specific automation (with workflow) or list all automations.
-Clearly distinguishes between two modes and from sibling get-automation-runs.
+The description clearly states the tool's purpose: 'Get details of a specific automation (with its workflow) or list all automations.'
+It distinguishes two modes (with/without id) and explicitly mentions the dual functionality, differentiating it from sibling tools like get-automation-runs.
+The purpose is specific and action-oriented.

 Agents choose between tools based on descriptions.
 A clear purpose with a specific verb and resource helps agents select the right tool.